 Courses in the program allow students to explore the empirical, philosophical, and policy dimensions of development.
 Faculty members with development expertise are in many different departments, and the Global Development Studies Program brings together courses from multiple departments and programs for interdisciplinary engagement.

-By working with diverse disciplinary lenses, textual forms, and theoretical models, students who pursue a designation in Global Development Studies should demonstrate:
+By working with diverse disciplinary lenses, textual forms, and theoretical models, students who pursue a minor in Global Development Studies should demonstrate: